csctd/profile-website-Alexis0502/README.md

 - interested in what pictures I may have
 - What technical backgrounds I have as a student
 <!-- make a bulleted list of 3 fictional visitors to your site.
 Include a few detials about them that could impact how you design for them.
 For each visitor, assign a task or goal they have for visiting your profile website -->

+## Design

+It'll be an easy website to navigate allowing the viewer to know what each function does and where it'll take you In my wireframe I made sure to group categories in the same criteria under the same page for a better user experince

+## Accessibility

+I'll make sure It's a neutral color pallet that doesn't interfere with any colorblindness The text will be a font size big enough for people with visual impediments to easily read